Industry

 AWARDS

-- ArteKino International
+ArteKino International Award

-The jury was composed of Rémi Burah (President of ArteKino Foundation and CEO of Arte France Cinema).
+The jury was composed of Rémi Burah, President of ArteKino Foundation and CEO of Arte France Cinéma.

 Contacts